ekamp/OS/Exam2StudyGuide.md

 <b>Logical and Virtual Addressing</b> : Relys on hardware to dynamically transform address references made by the process into actual memory locations.

-<b>Memory Management Unit</b> : Performs the translation for log and virtual addressing.
+<b>Memory Management Unit</b> : Performs the translation for log and virtual addressing tp physical addressing.

 <b>Base Address</b> : An address added to each memory reference made by a process.
 Based on where in memory the process is loaded.